TechNickAI/teslabot/README.md

 ```
 Usage: peakoff.py [OPTIONS]

-  Automatically stop charging during peak electricity hours

 Options:
   --vin TEXT                      Tesla VIN number to auto vent  [required]
   --tessie_token TEXT             API access token for Tessie (see tessie.com)
                                   [required]
   --peak-start TEXT               When peak pricing starts, in military time.
-Ex: 16:00
+                                  Ex: 16:00  [required]
-                       [required]
   --peak-end TEXT                 When peak pricing ends, in military time.
-Ex: 21:00
+                                  Ex: 21:00  [required]
-                       [required]
+  --low_battery_threshold INTEGER
+                                  Don't pause charging if the battery is below
+                                  this threshold  [default: 35]
-  --notify_phone TEXT  Send a message to this phone number when the charging
+  --notify_phone TEXT             Send a message to this phone number when the
-                       is stopped/started
+                                  charging is stopped/started
   --help                          Show this message and exit.
 ```